TwistingTwists/obsidian-tools/w-50-running.md

 - [ ] bugs -
 	- [ ] showing loading in first frame generation
+	- [ ] dialogue system prompt -- not INCLUDE in the scene - boolean flag

 #### Cleanup for the branch
 - [ ] json pointer system - remove those files , demo_001 , demo_002 files